conan-io/docs/creating_packages/toolchains.rst

 The toolchains implement most of the build system logic, leaving the build helpers, like ``CMake()``, doing less work, and acting basically as a high level wrapper of the build system.
-Many of the existing arguments, attributes or methds of those build helpers will not be available.
+Many of the existing arguments, attributes or methods of those build helpers will not be available.
 Check the documentation of each toolchain to check the associated build helper available functionality.